Kai-Qi/SpiderSolver/README.md

 ## 🧠 2.
 Architecture

-The three figures respectively illustrate: the model’s overall architecture; the spiderweb-like subregion structure from spiderweb tokenization; and the optimal transport–based alignment used for spectral clustering.
+The two figures respectively illustrate: the model’s overall architecture; the spiderweb-like subregion structure from spiderweb tokenization and the optimal transport–based alignment used for spectral clustering.

 ![Image text](architecture.png)